 In all of the last four Bahrain races, it has been Verstappen who has set the session-topping time in Free Practice 3.
 While he went on to finish as runner-up in both the 2020 and 2021 Bahrain Grands Prix, he retired on the very first lap at the one-off Sakhir Grand Prix in 2020and retired in the closing stages of the 2022 race.
 We’re calling it: the curse is real!

-And talking of curses, we don’t have the best news for Charles Leclerc.
-The winner of the first race of the season has not gone on to win the title in any of the last five seasons.
+And talking of curses, we don’t have the best news for whoever wins the 2023 Bahrain Grand Prix.
+The winner of the first race of the season has not gone on to win the title in any of the last six seasons.
 Nico Rosberg was the last driver to do so, back in 2016.
-Can Leclerc turn that statistic around in 2022?
+Can this year’s opening-race winner that statistic around in 2023?